umeshnmenon/EVA4/S7_2/README.md

 `Python 3.x` is required to run this.
 However, running on a Google Colab on a GPU Runtime is highly recommended.

 ## How to Run
-Please run the Notebook 'main.ipynb'
+Please run the Notebook 'eva_session7_assignment.ipynb'